 When Halloween fell on a cold, nasty night, Abby Slutsky used to plan a candy hunt for her children.

-Below are 20 clues (plus a few extra replacement clues) that you can use to hide Halloween candy in your house.
-If you have multiple children, put their names on pieces of masking tape and attach them to the Halloween candy so they can go to the same locations without arguing over who gets which treats.
+Writing clues takes time.
+But fortunately, I've collected clues just for you!
+Below are twenty candy hunt clues (plus a few extra replacement clues) that you can use to hide Halloween candy in your house.
+If you have multiple children, put their names on pieces of masking tape and attach them to the Halloween candy so they can go to the exact locations without arguing over who gets which treats.

 It's where we keep a lot of our food—